 Visiting Punta Allen on your own:

-The only option to go to Punta Alen on your own will be to take the dirt road which follows to coast.
+The easiest option to get to Punta Alen on your own will be to take the dirt road which follows to coast.
 It starts at the end of the paved beach road, at the Arco Maya.
 The trip can be done only in an SUV or some big vehicle.
 The road is very bumpy and dusty.
 It takes 2-2.5 hrs to cover the distance to Punta Allen.

 Taking a tour to Punta Allen: